The surface category and tropical curves: Labelled cospan categories

 To describe the operation of disjoint union on $\ICsp$ we will use the notion of partial commutative monoidal structures that we introduce in definition \ref{defn:PCMC} and \ref{defn:PCM-2-cat}.
 See section \ref{subsec:PCMC} for an introduction to how we deal with symmetric monoidal structures. \begin{defn} The partial commutative monoidal structure on the $(2,1)$-category $\ICsp$ is defined by the relation $\bot$ and the operation $\amalg$.
-On objects we set $A \bot B$ whenever $A \cap B = \emptyset$ and on morphisms we set $(\ul{X}, i, i') \bot (\ul{Y}, j, j')$ whenever $\ul{X} \bot \ul{Y}$ in the sense of \ref{defn:presented-set}.
-The operation $\amalg$ is given by taking disjoint unions. \end{defn}
+On objects we set $A \bot B$ whenever $A \cap B = \emptyset$, i.e.~we set $\id_A \bot \id_B$ in this case.
+On non-identity morphisms morphisms we set $(\UL{X}, i, i') \bot (\UL{Y}, j, j')$ whenever $\UL{X} \bot \UL{Y}$ in the sense of \ref{defn:presented-set}.
+Moreover, we never have $f \bot g$ when one of the two is an identity morphism and the other is not.
+(This is closed under composition as it is not possible to obtain an identity morphism as a composite of non-identity morphisms.)
+The operation $\amalg$ is given by taking disjoint unions, both on identity and on non-identity morphisms. \end{defn}